 Dachshunds are prone to specific health issues, including hip dysplasia, dental problems, and eye conditions.
 Prospective owners should be prepared for potential veterinary expenses.

-Dachshunds require early socialization to ensure they are well-adjusted and comfortable around different people, animals, and environments.
-Lack of socialization can lead to fearfulness or aggression.
+Dachshunds require early socialisation to ensure they are well-adjusted and comfortable around different people, animals, and environments.
+Lack of socialisation can lead to fearfulness or aggression.